forktheweb/testrepo/Architecture Guidelines.md

 ## Introduction
-This document is designed to provide a set of guidelines for contributors to architect new CrateKube features.
-New contributors and developers who are unfamiliar with our architecture document format can refer here before submitting proposals.
+This document is designed to provide a set of guidelines for contributors to architect new Cisco CrateKube features.
+New contributors and developers who are unfamiliar with our architecture format should refer here before submitting pull requests.
+We're pretty straight-forward with how we document our microservice architecture, but we also like to keep things consistent so please read on if you are interested in becoming a contributor.

 ## Who is this for?
-All developers and contributors who are going to architect new features on the CrateKube open source project.
+All developers and contributors who are going to architect new features on the CrateKube open source project, and who seek to document those features.

 ## Document Format
 Each architecture document should contain: